Terry McAuliffe: Tenure

 McAuliffe took the oath of office on January 11, 2014.
 Following the ceremony, he signed four executive orders, including one instituting a ban on gifts over $100 to members of the administration, and an order prohibiting discrimination against state employees for sexual orientation and gender identity.
 The other executive orders dealt with government continuity.

 As governor, McAuliffe issued a record 120 vetoes.
 He vetoed more bills than his three predecessors combined.
 He vetoed bills mainly concerning social legislation, including abortion and LGBT rights, along with the environment and voting rights.
 Throughout his term, the state legislature did not overturn any of the vetoes he issued.
 During his tenure, Virginia collected more than $20 billion in new capital investment, $7 billion more than any previous governor.
 He participated in more than 35 trade and marketing missions to five continents, more than any other preceding governor, to promote state tourism and other products.

 In 2014, President Barack Obama appointed McAuliffe to the Council of Governors.
 That same year, the Chesapeake Bay Program appointed him to chair its executive council.
 He was elected as vice chair of the National Governors Association in July 2015 and became chair of the organization in July 2016.

 In June 2016, the Biotechnology Innovation Organization named him "Governor of the Year".

 During his term, unemployment fell from 5.7% to 3.3% and personal income rose by 14.19%.
 PolitiFact noted McAuliffe, like many other governors, had little control over their state's economic performance, with Virginia's economy following national trends.
-That year, he was also named one of StateScoop's State Executives of the year.
+That year, he was named Public Official of the Year by Governing Magazine.
+He was also named one of StateScoop's State Executives of the year.
 From 2015 and even into 2021, he has repeated false claims that he "inherited" a budget deficit for his tenure, when in fact the previous governor left two balanced budgets bills based on anticipated revenues, but subsequent economic issues caused revenue to fall.

 McAuliffe maintained strong job approval ratings among registered voters in Virginia, but he was less popular than Bob McDonnell, Tim Kaine, and Mark Warner.